-“Be very careful, then, how you live – not as unwise but as wise,” (Eph 5:15 NIV)
+“Be very careful, then, how you live – not as unwise but as wise,” (Ephesians 5:15 NIV)

 God wants us to be wise in how we live our lives.

 A word of warning to ladies, don’t make a mistake in thinking that since the fool is referred to as a ‘he’ in Proverbs that foolish behavior is not characteristic of women.
-When one looks at the characteristics below, it is easy to recognise it in many a woman today.
+When one looks at the characteristics below, it is easy to recognise it in the behaviour of many a man and woman today.

 Here are some of the fool’s characteristics:

-- He has a closed mind and despises wisdom: in fact, a fool will avoid wise people, (Prov 15:12) scorning their company and resenting any form of correction (Prov 1:7).
+- He has a closed mind and despises wisdom: in fact, a fool will avoid wise people, (Prov 15:12) scorning their company (making fun of them) and resenting any form of correction or admission of wrong (Prov 1:7).
 His mind feeds on foolishness and foolish things (Prov 15:14)

 - Sensual: they live for today with no future plans, no thought to their actions, easily enticed and intrigued.
-Prov 21:24 tells us they are proud and arrogant and think any good advice is useless (Prov26:7).
-They trust in themselves (Prov 28:26); pursue elusive dreams (Prov 17:24) and then blame God for their failure (Prov 19:3).
+Prov 21:24 tells us they are proud and arrogant and think any good advice given to them, is useless (Prov26:7).
+They trust in themselves only (are always right) (Prov 28:26); pursue elusive dreams (Prov 17:24) and then blame God for their failure (Prov 19:3).
 They lack judgement (Prov 10:21) and don’t plan or prepare for the future (Prov 21:20)

 - Self-expression is very important, and they delight in expressing their opinion.
 They are proud and arrogant (Prov 21:24) and their way seems right to them (Prov 12:15); they are happy to express their opinions (Prov 18:2)